albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

   ENTRYPOINT ["java", "-jar", "application.jar"]
   ```

-- The above docker file has four layers
+- The above Dockerfile has four layers:
   - `FROM ...`
   - `WORKDIR ...`
   - `COPY ...`